Scott Padgett: Media career

 In 2007, Padgett left the NBA and returned to Louisville, co-hosting The Dave and Scott Show with former University of Louisville football player Dave Ragone.
 This program was a sports talk morning radio show that was syndicated throughout the state of Kentucky from 6 a.m. to 8 a.m. on 93.9 FM The Ticket (ESPN Radio).
 In late 2008, 93.9 The Ticket was taken off the air and moved to their AM 1600 sister station.
 The Dave and Scott Show was moved to television on Louisville's CW affiliate in the same time slot.

 Coaching career

 On April 16, 2009, it was announced that Padgett would be returning to his alma mater along with his former college teammate Tony Delk to serve on coach John Calipari's staff at the University of Kentucky.
 Padgett left Kentucky to take a job coaching at Manhattan College for the 2010–11 season where he served as an assistant under former teammate Steve Masiello.

-On April 25, 2012, Padgett was hired by new head coach Bennie Seltzer to the coaching staff at Samford in Birmingham, Alabama.
+On April 25, 2012, Padgett was hired by head coach Bennie Seltzer to join the new coaching staff at Samford in Birmingham, Alabama.
 When Seltzer was dismissed in June 2014, Padgett was promoted to head coach of the Bulldogs.
 Padgett was let go on March 16, 2020, after six seasons.
 On July 31, 2020, Padgett was hired as an assistant coach on Paul Weir's staff at New Mexico.

+On June 22, 2026, Padgett was hired as an assistant coach at Marshall under head coach Cornelius Jackson.